Pumping at Work: A Calm, Practical Guide

 - Insulated cool bag with two ice packs

-- Storage bottles or bags, labelled with date
+- Storage bottles or bags, labelled with date and volume

 - A muslin or hand towel for spills